NYPL/engineering-general/standards/documentation.md

 README documents MUST contain the following sections:

-- Title
+- Name
 - Summary/Purpose
 - Requirements
     - Version numbers MUST be included for all software requirements
 - Dependencies
     - Version numbers MUST be included for all software dependencies
-- Installation information
+- Installation information MUST be provided
+- Usage examples are RECOMMENDED

 ### Optional README sections/additions